AidenChen/paginate/README.md

 # paginate
-A simple pagination plugin in primary JavaScript.
+A simple paginator in primary JavaScript.